 In order for the receiver system to work properly, every data capture system at the receiving end requires that the data stream be sufficiently random (have little periodicity) and that the incoming signal have sufficient bit transition density (see recommendation 2.4.9 in reference [5]), and allow proper synchronization of the decoder.
 The incoming signal must also be free of significant spectral lines, and be free of patterns that interfere with codeword synchronization and validation (see 2.2.2).

-The Pseudo-Randomizer defined in this section is the preferred method to ensure sufficient randomness for all combinations of CCSDS-recommended modulation and coding schemes.
-The Pseudo-Randomizer defined in this section is required unless the system designer verifies proper operation of the system if this Randomizer is not used.
+The Pseudo-Randomizer defined in this section is mandatory to ensure sufficient randomness for all combinations of CCSDS-recommended modulation and coding schemes.

 NOTE – Problems with telemetry links have been encountered because this Pseudo-Randomizer was not used, and sufficient randomness was not ensured by other means and properly verified.

-The presence or absence of pseudo-randomization is fixed for a Physical Channel and is managed (i.e., its presence or absence is not signaled in the transmitted data stream but must be known a priori by the receiver).

 The method for ensuring sufficient randomization is to exclusive-OR each bit of the codeblock, codeword, or Transfer Frame with a standard pseudo-random sequence.

-If the pseudo-randomizer is used with no coding, then at the sending end, it shall be applied to the Transfer Frame.
+With no coding, at the sending end, the pseudo-randomizer shall be applied to the Transfer Frame.
 On the receiving end, it shall be applied to derandomize the data.

-If the pseudo-randomizer is used with convolutional coding alone, then at the sending end, it shall be applied to the Transfer Frame prior to encoding.
+With convolutional coding alone, at the sending end, the pseudo-randomizer shall be applied to the Transfer Frame prior to encoding.
 On the receiving end, it shall be applied to derandomize the data after decoding.

-If the pseudo-randomizer is used with concatenated Reed-Solomon and Convolutional coding, then at the sending end, it shall be applied to the codeblock after Reed-Solomon encoding, but before convolutional encoding.
+With concatenated Reed-Solomon and Convolutional coding, at the sending end, the pseudo-randomizer shall be applied to the codeblock after Reed-Solomon encoding, but before convolutional encoding.
 On the receiving end, it shall be applied to derandomize the data after convolutional decoding but before Reed-Solomon decoding.

-If the pseudo-randomizer is used with Turbo or LDPC coding, then at the sending end, it shall be applied to the codeword after encoding.
+With Turbo or LDPC coding, at the sending end, the pseudo-randomizer shall be applied to the codeword after encoding.
 At the receiving end, it shall be applied to the codeword to derandomize the data after decoding.

 NOTE – The configuration at the sending end is shown in figure 10-1.